mvdom/mvdom/README.md

 // for first paint, and until httpGet gets resolved
 ```

-> Note: `init()` and `preDisplay()` could be marked as `async` but it would not change the lifecycle of the component as async calls will always resolved after first paint anyway. use `init()` and `preDisplay()` synchronous component initialization, and have the async work done in the `postDisplay()`.
+> Note: `init()` and `preDisplay()` could be marked as `async` but it would not change the lifecycle of the component as async calls will always be resolved after first paint anyway. use `init()` and `preDisplay()` synchronous component initialization, and have the async work done in the `postDisplay()`.

-## Concept

-**Key concept:** `mvdom` is a LIBRARY which promotes modern DOM implementations (e.g., browsers with native web component) to be used as a scalable framework for building small to big Web frontends.

-- **Simple scale better**
-- The DOM is your friend, don't fight it, embrace it.
-- Used right, the DOM can be an excellent foundation for a scalable and straightforward MVC model.
-- Over componentization is as bad as under componentization.
-- Black magic always come with a hidden cost.
-- Frameworks come and go, languages and runtimes stay.
-- Size is a factor of complexity and starting small and simple will always scale better.
-- **Patterns over Frameworks**

-**In Short**: Embrace the DOM, start simple, minimalistic, add only what is strictly needed to have a scalable MVC model, componentize only as needed, understand your runtime, avoid high-abstraction frameworks, favor focused libraries over all-in-one frameworks.
+> `constructor()` v.s. `init()`: Many Web Component tutorials show how to create/attach `ShadowDom` at the constructor, but calling `this.innerHTML` at the constructor is not permitted. `init()` get called at the first `connectedCallback` and is a safe place to set the `this.innerHTML` value.
+This allows to decouple the ShadowDom requirements from the component model, making it optional.

+> `ShadowDom` is a good concept, but unfortunately the lack of effective ShadowDom styling (CSS piercing was removed and CSS Shadow Parts is still not well supported by modern browsers) makes it not a very pragmatic choice for now ([#SelfInflictedComplexity](https://twitter.com/jeremychone/status/1170378327116222464)).
+The good news is that the key componentization model comes from the `customElement` API, which is very mature and well supported, and ShadowDom is mostly a component implementation detail that can be added later when fully ready.

 ## Characteristics

+`mvdom` is a LIBRARY which promotes modern DOM implementations (e.g., browsers with native web component) to be used as a scalable framework for building small to big Web frontends.

 - **Zero dependency**, micro libary (< 13kb minimized, < 5kb gzip).
-- Template agnostic (string templating friendly, e.g., JS Template Literals, Handlebars, LitHTML)
+- Template agnostic (string templating friendly, e.g., JS Template Literals, Handlebars, lit-html)
 - Minimalistic BaseHTMLElement which extends the browser native `HTMLElement`
 - Dead simple but powerfull DOM Navigation and Manimuplation wrapper APIs (e.g. on, first, all, style, attr, ...)
 - Enhanced DOM eventing (i.e., mvdom.on(el, type, selector, fn, {ns}) and off/trigger a la jquery, without wrappers)
 - Simple, extensible, and optimized DOM data exchange (`push(el, data)` & `const data = pull(el)`).
 - Minimalistic but powerful pub/sub (hub) with topic and label selectors.

+**Mantras**: Embrace the DOM, start simple, minimalistic, add only what is strictly needed to have a scalable MVC model, componentize only as needed, understand your runtime, avoid high-abstraction frameworks, favor focused libraries over all-in-one frameworks.

 ## Compatibility

 - Tested on all modern browsers (Chrome, Safari, Mobile Safari, Firefox, Chrominium Edge)
 - NO LEGACY BROWSER SUPPORT: While many frameworks are held in the past as they still support deprecated browsers, MVDOM focuses on using the DOM as the Framework, and targets modern browsers that are now ubiquitous anyway.

 ## Installation